Deepak-png981/Cursor-For-Videos/README.md

 - Progress updates appear in real-time via WebSocket
 - Consider using `sora-2` model for faster results (vs `sora-2-pro`)

-## 📝 License

-[Add your license here]

-## 🤝 Contributing

-[Add contribution guidelines here]

-## 🙏 Acknowledgments

-- OpenAI for Sora video generation API
-- LangChain team for the LangGraph framework
-- The open-source community for the amazing tools that made this possible

 ---

-**Built with ❤️ using AI to make video creation accessible to everyone.**
+**Built by Deepak Joshi with ❤️ using AI to make video creation accessible to everyone.**